-(c) Management Questionnaire
+- (c) Management Questionnaire (Maximum 10 points)

-A maximum of 10 points will be awarded for the satisfactory completion of the Management Questionnaire (Appendix C) to operate and maintain compliance at the proposed development.

-(d) If the management agent is found to be directly or indirectly responsible for any other projects in which there is uncorrected significant noncompliance more than three months from the date of notification by the Agency, to the extent that the Agency at its discretion deems such noncompliance to be correctable within that period, the project may be assessed up to negative forty (-40) points at the Agency's sole discretion for each such other project.
+A maximum of 10 points will be awarded for the satisfactory completion of the Management Questionnaire (Appendix C) to operate and maintain compliance at the proposed development. - (d) If the management agent is found to be directly or indirectly responsible for any other projects in which there is uncorrected significant noncompliance more than three months from the date of notification by the Agency or any other state's housing credit agency, to the extent that the Agency at its discretion deems such noncompliance to be correctable within that period, the project may be assessed up to negative forty (-40) points at the Agency's sole discretion for each such other project.

-If the owner and the management agent with respect to a project are the same person(s) or entity(ies), the Agency may, in its discretion, determine not to assess negative points to the project under both D.1.(c) and D.2.(d) for the same incident of noncompliance.
+If the owner/principal qualifying for development experience and the management agent with respect to a project are the same person(s) or entity(ies), the Agency may, in its discretion, determine not to assess negative points to the project under both D.1.(c) and D.2.(d) for the same incident of noncompliance.